TKassandros/GAHS/README.md

 # Example of usage

-**First Step - Feature Engineering & Base Learners** Download the [data](https://archive.ics.uci.edu/ml/datasets/Beijing+Multi-Site+Air-Quality+Data) in a local directory.
+**First Step - Feature Engineering & Base Learners:**
+Download the [data](https://archive.ics.uci.edu/ml/datasets/Beijing+Multi-Site+Air-Quality+Data) in a local directory.
 Then run the Base Learners.py.
-The final outcome should be a csv file (Hybrid_BaseLearenrs.csv), containing the hybrid dataset (features + base-learners), the true values and a column defining the folds.
+The final outcome should be a csv file (Hybrid_BaseLearners.csv), containing i) the hybrid dataset (features + base-learners), ii) the true values and iii) a column defining the folds.

+**Second Step - GAHS:**

 ```python
 from sklearn.neighbors import KNeighborsRegressor